 For over 20 years Stuart has been sewing and designing home décor projects, teaching and encouraging others to give up the rules and just enjoy sewing.
 More recently he has become a monthly contributor to Popular Patchwork Magazine and a leading figure in the quilting community.
 In June 2013 he started a column for the magazine, Scrap Attack! and in 2014 he became a columnist for both Essentials and Sew! magazines.

 Stuart’s first book, SEW FABULOUS, was published by Orion in August 2014.
+USE SCRAPS, SEW BLOCKS, MAKE 100 QUILTS was published by Pavilion in August 2017 and Stuart is currently working on his third book.

 Stuart lives in North Yorkshire with his partner Charles and, when he isn’t sewing, enjoys cooking and travelling.
 His aim in life is to rid the world of “stitch-phobia” and the sewing police.